ljunggren/boozang-docs/README.md

 **Installing the Chrome extension**

 For users without access to the application web root, or for users who want to do cross-domain testing, we  provide a Chrome extension.
-The Chrome extension can be downloaded from the Chrome web store [here] (https://chrome.google.com/webstore/detail/boozang-ai/bnaebcjlolajbgllgjlmlfobobdemmki).
+The Chrome extension can be downloaded from the Chrome web store [here](https://chrome.google.com/webstore/detail/boozang-ai/bnaebcjlolajbgllgjlmlfobobdemmki).
 To launch the Boozang tool using the Chrome extension, simply click "Launch" in the Cloud manegement interface, and you will be prompted to install the Chrome extension.

 **Installing the bz fragment**